qleet/user-docs/docs/architecture/threeport-controllers.md

 ![Workload Controller](../img/WorkloadController.png)

-1. A developer requests a workload and the API writes the new objects to the database.
+1. A developer requests a workload by sending a request to the API, usually using the CLI tool `tptctl`.
+1. The API validates the request and then stores the workload objects' configuration values in the database.
-2. Once persisted the API notifies the message broker of the change, including the database ID of the objects in question.
+1. Once persisted, the API notifies the message broker of the change, including the database ID of the objects in question.
-3. The message broker delivers the notification to the correct Threeport controller.
+1. The message broker delivers the notification to the correct Threeport controller.
 If no Threeport controller is available immediately due to load or temporary outage, the NATS Jetstream broker holds the message until a Threeport controller instance becomes available.
-4. The Threeport controller puts a lock on the specific object by type and unique ID.
+1. The Threeport controller puts a lock on the specific object by type and unique ID.
 That way if another change is made to the same object before reconciliation is complete, the first change is completed and then the second change is executed so that race conditions don't develop.
 In the event that a reconciliation cannot be completed, such as when a lock exists on a particular object, the notification is requeued through the broker so that it is performed at a later time.
-5. Reconciliation is completed.
-In this case the workload will be deployed and the configuration for the service dependency is applied through the Kubernetes API of the target cluster for the workload.
+1. Reconciliation is completed.
+In this case, the workload is deployed by calling the Kubernetes API of the target cluster for the workload.
-6. Once the operation is successfully reconciled, the Workload controller updates the status of the object through the API.
+1. Once the operation is successfully reconciled, the Workload controller updates the status of the object through the API.
-7. Finally, the Threeport controller releases the lock on the object instance so that it may undergo any future reconciliation.
+1. Finally, the Threeport controller releases the lock on the object instance so that it may undergo any future reconciliation.

 ## Reconcilers